Zaraius/aero/onboarding/README.md

     4. Inside the container

     ```bash
+    cd /root/workspace/
     chmod +x setup.sh
     ./setup.sh
     # Start the turtlesim node
     ros2 run turtlesim turtlesim_node
     ```

-    5. In another terminal (host or a second container with DISPLAY forwarded), run the teleop node
+    5. In another terminal (by running: docker exec -it ros2-mavros bash), run the teleop node
     ```bash
     ros2 run turtlesim turtle_teleop_key
     ```

-    If both windows appear, you're all set — explore ROS 2 and the turtlesim tutorial next.
+    Note, you may need to run newgrp docker or run docker with sudo preceding it If both windows appear, you're all set — explore ROS 2 and the turtlesim tutorial next.

-    ### Hardware / SITL examples (optional)

-    Use these examples only if you need to connect to real hardware (Pixhawk) or run SITL.
-They show how to expose serial devices or use host networking.

-    - Pixhawk serial access (expose device):
+    From now on if you want to start the docker container you need to first
     ```bash
-    docker run -it --rm --device=/dev/ttyACM0 --name ros2-mavros ros2-mavros
+    docker start -ai ros2-mavros
-    # inside container:
-    ros2 launch mavros apm.launch.py fcu_url:=serial:///dev/ttyACM0:57600
     ```

-    - SITL on host (use host network so container can reach 127.0.0.1 UDP ports):
+    and then for any subsequent terminals run:
     ```bash
-    docker run -it --rm --net=host --name ros2-mavros ros2-mavros
+    docker exec -it ros2-mavros bash
-    # inside:
-    ros2 launch mavros apm.launch.py fcu_url:=udp://127.0.0.1:14550@14555
     ```

     ### Helpful links